thymeleaf/thymeleaf-docs/docs/tutorials/3.1/thymeleafspring.md

-12.2 AJAX fragments in Spring WebFlow
+12.2 Fragmentos AJAX en Spring WebFlow
 -------------------------------------

 > Note that what is explained here is just the way to create AJAX fragments to be used